 You’ll utilize three primary cuts when whittling, but pay attention to the pressure you’re using and the force being applied.

 You aren’t carving a turkey (unless it’s a wooden turkey) and you aren’t pouring all of your strength into each swipe of the blade.
 Whittling is a hobby of precision, patience, and “tension”; that is, you feel the cut you’re making and only give it so much oomph.

 A close comparison would be pulling out a weed from the garden.
 If you grab it and yank, you’ll pop the stem off and leave the roots behind.
 But if you hold onto that weed and slowly pull, you can literally feel the roots releasing from the soil and then popping out all in one piece.

-Most common sense and knife safety infomercials will tell you to never cut towards yourself.
-But in whittling, most cuts are down towards you!
-There’s no way to understate that this is potentially a dangerous hobby, so your attention and caution is utterly necessary.
+Most common sense and knife safety infomercials will tell you to never cut toward yourself.
+But in whittling, most cuts are down toward you!
+There’s no way to understate that this is potentially a dangerous hobby, so your attention and caution are utterly necessary.

 I Don’t Know What to Do With My Hands